18F/handbook/_pages/policies/travel/travel-guide-1-authorization.md

 **You can also make hotel arrangements through AdTrav.**

 Once you've gotten off the phone with AdTrav, do something else for 1-2 hours while their system syncs up with Concur.
 Then, head over to [travel.gsa.gov](https://travel.gsa.gov) and follow the instructions for [Submitting for Concur approval:](/travel-guide-3-approval).
+If you want to make hotel reservations outside of AdTrav, read on more [here](/travel-guide-2-choose-your-itinerary/#book-lodging).

 *Got questions?
 Ask [#travel](https://gsa-tts.slack.com/messages/travel)* or [18f-travel@gsa.gov](mailto:18f-travel@gsa.gov)